sdvdxl/influxdb.com/content/docs/v0.9/query_language/functions.md

 # Aggregations

 ## COUNT()
-Returns the number of non-NULL values in a single [field](https://influxdb.com/docs/v0.9/concepts/glossary.html#field).
+Returns the number of non-null values in a single [field](https://influxdb.com/docs/v0.9/concepts/glossary.html#field).
 ```sql
 SELECT COUNT(<field_key>) FROM <measurement_name> [WHERE <stuff>] [GROUP BY <stuff>]
 ```

 Examples:

-* Count the number of non-NULL field values in the `water_level` field:
+* Count the number of non-null field values in the `water_level` field:
 ```sql
 > SELECT COUNT(water_level) FROM h2o_feet
 ```